 The travel ban on countries that pose a risk of transmission still remains in force.
 Saudi travellers are strictly prohibited from travelling to the following countries:

-Libya, Syria, Lebanon, Yemen, Iran, Turkey, Armenia, Ethiopia, Somalia, Democratic Republic of Congo, Afghanistan, Venezuela, Belarus, India, Vietnam, Republic of Indonesia
+Libya, Syria, Lebanon, Yemen, Iran, Armenia, Somalia, Democratic Republic of Congo, Venezuela, Belarus, and Afghanistan.

 Where can Saudis travel to now?

 The majority of travel destinations are now open for Saudi tourists.
 Some countries have relaxed their regulations for travellers from the Kingdom, while some have done away with them altogether.